Robot Alchemic Drive: Characters

 A childhood friend of the hero.
 Her grandmother is killed by a Volgara, which leads to her early animosity towards robots.
 After her grandmother died, she finds herself living on her own and working to support herself.
 She means well, but had a tendency to overlook her own boundaries and work herself into a severe fatigue.
 In a secret path of the story (where Masaru donates enormous funds to CPF), it is revealed that Nanao is Masaru's sister who escaped along with her grandmother.
-Depending on the player's actions, she can end up being main character's love interest, even when playing as Yui as Nanao will say the same thing to all three of the main characters in the same way and warranting the same reaction from all three.
+Depending on the player's actions, she can end up being the main character's love interest.